The Ultimate Guide to Lake Louise

 The ticket machines use a so-called pay-by-plate system.
 Make sure you take a picture of your car’s number plate.
 After paying, you don’t have to go back to your vehicle or RV.

-If you want to see in advance how full the car parks are, check the latest status updates
+If you want to see in advance how full the car park is, check the latest status updates

 I wrote down everything you need to know about parking in Banff National Park.
 Check it out if you want to know more about what’s up with parking in the park.

-The bus stops at the Lake Louise Campground and the Samson Mall in Lake Louise Village.
-The shuttle bus service is available between 14 May and 11 October.
+Both shuttle bus services are available from 19 May and 9 October.
 The last bus from Lake Louise leaves at 7:50 pm.

 Visit Moraine Lake too

-You can also book the shuttle bus for a combined visit to Lake Louise and Moraine Lake, 14 km (9.25 mi) away.
-The so-called Lake Connector shuttle bus is used for this purpose.
-Although booking for one of the two lakes is required, you do not need to specify a specific time.
-This shuttle bus service is free of charge.
+You can also book the shuttle bus for a combined visit to Lake Louise and Moraine Lake, 14 km (8.7 mi) away.
+The Lake Connector shuttle bus is used for this purpose.

 Public Transport to Lake Louise